As updated August 2021.

 Unless indicated otherwise, this policy sets out how Randox will use, store and protect any personal data we collect or generate about you for both private tests and public tests.

-This version two of this policy was last updated on 3 April 2020.
+This version three of this policy was last updated on 9 August 2021.
 Historic versions of this policy can be obtained by contacting us.

 We will collect personal data as part of our online testing kit registration process.
 Registration is essential for all testing and reporting of results to proceed, and it is essential that you complete these details, and confirm your acceptance of this policy, personally.